 The solitaire setting features one stone in the center of the band, held by either prongs or a bezel.
 That’s it – no other stones or ornaments.
 It’s simple, classic, and timeless.
 A solitaire ring works best if you have a large or brilliant stone to show off.

-This is another classic setting, featuring a center stone surrounded by two side stones.
-These side stones can either be smaller than the center stone, or the same size, but couples often choose the former option and leave the center stone as the focal point.
+This is another classic setting, featuring a center stone flanked by two side stones.
+These side stones can either be smaller than the center stone, or even the same size, but couples often choose the former option and leave the center stone as the focal point.
 A downside to this setting is that it will require more maintenance, but it can greatly enhance your stone’s brilliance.

 This is a very unique setting that holds the stone in place by pressing it between the two ends of the band.
-Since the band needs to fit the exact dimensions of the stone, this makes it difficult to resize the ring.
+Since the band needs to fit the exact dimensions of the stone, this setting makes it difficult to resize the ring.
 An alternative is a tension-style setting that gives the appearance of a tension setting with the added security of prongs or a bezel.

 This setting uses tiny metal prongs to hold the stone in place.
 The prong setting is designed to provide as much visibility for the diamond as possible.
 The more prongs you use, the more secure the stone will be, but at the same time, you don’t want to obstruct the view of the stone.